Houston Airport Guide

 IAH is served by Houston METRO public bus 102, which runs between the south side of Terminal C (baggage claim level) and the downtown Metro station.
 For fares and route information, visit the Houston METRO website.

 Onsite car rental agencies operate from Consolidated Rental Car Facility, a separate building located east of JFK Blvd on airport grounds, and only 5 minutes from the airport terminals.
 The facility can be reached from the terminals via maroon and white shuttle buses marked “Rental Car Shuttle”.
 From Arrivals, follow the Rental Car signage to the shuttle stops.
-The following agencies are located onsite in the facility: Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Firefly, Hertz, National and Thrifty.
+The following agencies are located onsite in the facility: Advantage, Alamo, Avis, Budget Rent A Car, Dollar, Enterprise, Firefly, Hertz, National and Thrifty.

 Several area hotels offer free airport shuttle service as a convenience for their guests.
 Contact your hotel of choice for shuttle service availability and information.
 You can use the courtesy telephones in the baggage claim area to request airport pickup.
 Here are a few hotels that offer airport shuttle: Baymont Inn & Suites Intercontinental Airport/Humble • Best Western Plus JFK Inn & Suites • Comfort Suites Bush Intercontinental Airport • Country Inn & Suites by Carlson Houston Intercontinental Airport South • Doubletree Houston Intercontinental Airport • Hampton Inn & Suites Houston - Bush Intercontinental Airport • Hilton Garden Inn Houston/Bush Intercontinental Airport • Holiday Inn Express Houston Bush Intercontinental Airport East • Holiday Inn Houston Intercontinental Airport • La Quinta Inn & Suites Houston Bush Intercontinental Airport East • Marriott Houston Airport at George Bush Intercontinental • Sheraton North Houston at George Bush Intercontinental • Sleep Inn & Suites Bush Intercontinental Airport IAH East • SpringHill Suites Houston Intercontinental Airport • Super 8 Intercontinental Houston.